DaianaChichotky/DaianaChichotky/README.md

 I'm looking forward to connecting with you all and being part of this vibrant community of data analysts on GitHub!

-Feel free to reach out to me 😊
+Feel free to reach me out 😊

   🖥️ My Mail: daianachichotky@gmail.com